sawft99/Obsidian-SecPlus/Sec+/Chapter 13 - Cloud Security/As a Service.md

 ## Cloud Sandboxing
 ---
 - Utilizes separate [[Virtual Networks]] to allow security professionals to test suspicious files, malicious files, and other forms of [[Malware]]
 - Often used for Incident Response teams to test files
 - Runs in real time

 ## Cloud Content Filter
 ---
 - [[Proxy Servers#Content Filter]|Content Filter]] that runs in the cloud
 - Organizations traffic goes from the organizations network to the cloud provider over a VPN before going out to internet
-- Provider can give you the ability to configure policies such as time limits and categories
+- Provider can give you the ability to configure policies such as time limits, content, and categories
 - Can also deliver reports about what users were doing, threats blocked, etc

 # Other Cloud Services